shmg1679/CodePath-course-works-Cyber-Security/README.md

 Vulnerability #1: SQLi

-Description: trying to test each URL id using ' to see if theres any response and found that blue responded with a database query failed which means SQLi attacks works on it whereas the other two just redirects you back to the other page where it listed all salesperson.
+Description: I notice that on each of the URL when viewing each salesperson theres an id= parameter which could be a potential SQLi exploit so I tried to test each URL id using ' to see if theres any response and found that blue responded with a database query failed which means SQLi attacks works on it whereas the other two just redirects you back to the other page where it listed all salesperson.
 So when I put ' OR SLEEP(5)=0--' in, it actually slept for the 5 seconds before loading the page.

 <img src="https://user-images.githubusercontent.com/91004979/163130805-b3c96837-2489-4e14-952f-81074493d41f.gif">